Cathedral Basilica of Ss. Peter and Paul

 Look, the Greek Revival Cathedral Basilica of Ss.
 Peter and Paul is undeniably a great building.
 Any discussion of Philly's religious architecture has to include it at or near the top of the list.
 The intricately carved, columned brownstone exterior is home to an opulent, columned, cruciform interior.

 Soaring arches and barrel vaults.
 Extensive side arcades with shrines upon shrines.
 Mural, molding and scriptwork that puts most churches to shame.
 An organ that pretty much sets the standard.
 An expansive sanctuary and baldachin.
-And the first true dome we've seen since St. Francis de Sales.
-(No, I'm not counting the Ukrainian Catholic Cathedral.)
+And one of only a handful of true domes we've seen.

 Pimp My Church: The sanctuary actually had humble beginnings.
 It wasn't until 1956-1957 that it was expanded and extended into the monstrosity we see before us now.